• Skip to primary navigation

 Serving Suggestions

 Lamb Vindaloo tastes great with Goan bread poi or steamed rice.
-It can be served with pav, white bread, or dinner rolls as well.
+It can also be served with pav, white bread, white rice, or dinner rolls.

 Storage Suggestions

-Lamb Vindaloo can be stored in an air-tight container for about 2-3 days in the refrigerator.
+Lamb Vindaloo can be stored in the refrigerator in an air-tight container for 2-3 days.
 Reheat in a pan or microwave until hot before serving.

-It is also freezer friendly.
+It is also freezer-friendly.
 Once it cools down completely, store it in a freezer-safe container or zip-lock bag and freeze for about a month.
-Thaw it overnight in the refrigerator or on the counter for a few hours and reheat until nice and hot.
+Thaw it overnight in the refrigerator or counter for a few hours and reheat until nice and hot.

 You Might Also Like